Kudzmat/NoseBleedSection/CODE_OF_CONDUCT.md

 This code of conduct applies to all spaces managed by the NoseBleedSection project.
 This includes any forums created by the project team which the community uses for communication.
 In addition, violations of this code outside these spaces may affect a person's ability to participate within them.

-If you believe someone is violating the code of conduct, we ask that you report it by emailing <>

 - **Be friendly and patient.**